-Federal Pell Grant: The Pell Grant is the largest need-based federal grant program, serving over 7,000,000 students a year.
-Pell Grants are available only to undergraduate students.
-These grants range from \$639 to \$6,345 for the 2020-21 academic year, depending on the need of the applicant.
-Regularly enrolled students who are U.S. citizens, permanent residents, or eligible noncitizens who have demonstrated financial need and who have complied with Selective Service registration requirements are eligible to apply for a Pell Grant.
+Federal Pell Grant: The Pell Grant is the largest need-based federal grant program and is available only to undergraduate students.
+These grants range from \$672 to \$6,495 for the 2021-22 academic year, depending on the need of the applicant.
+Regularly enrolled students who are U.S. citizens, permanent residents, or eligible noncitizens who have demonstrated financial need may be eligible to receive a Pell Grant.
 Pell Grant is an entitlement program, meaning all students who are eligible will receive this grant.
 While the grant is actually paid to the student through the school, the student's eligibility and grant amount are determined by the Department of Education.
 A student will automatically be considered for a Pell Grant when the Free Application for Federal Student Aid (FAFSA) is submitted each year.
 Pell Grant amounts vary depending on need.
 A minimum of half-time (1.5 course credits) enrollment is required for eligibility.
 Any Pell Grant value listed on your Wabash aid is considered an estimate until confirmed by the Federal Department of Education.